spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 </pre>

 ### NeoPixel Wing with 32 Pixels
-NeoPixelWing uses the D6 as datapin for the Neopixels:
+NeoPixelWing uses the D6 as datapin for the Neopixels.

+Switch on the first 4 NeoPixels
 ```forth
 3 6 dmod                       \ D6 output
 32 cells buffer: pixelbuffer    \ create buffer for the neopixels